genebean/indiansprings-hugo/content/en/blog/2022-08-21-newsletter/index.md

 ### Even More Fun

-In additon to the upcoming shooting sports day and the sailing days with Ship 117, we also have these events to look forward to:
+In addition to the upcoming shooting sports day and the sailing days with Ship 117, we also have these events to look forward to:

 * **September 16-18** - District Camporee @ Clinton Pioneering theme, watch for the flyer coming soon
 * **October 21-23** - Webelos Woods @ Clinton